LaGauffre/BLOCKASTICS/README.md

 **Objectives:**

 The BLOCKASTICS project aims at building mathematical models to analyse the consensus protocols that allow the nodes to agree on a common data history.
-The consensus protocol must be analysed through three dimensions: (1) efficiency, characterized by the amount of data being processed per time unit, (2) decentralization, measured by the fairness of the decision-making power distribution between network actors and (3) security, assessed by the probability of success of attacks on the blockchain.
+The consensus protocol must be analysed through three dimensions:

+1. Efficiency, characterized by the amount of data being processed per time unit.

+2. Decentralization, measured by the fairness of the decision-making power distribution between network actors.

+3. Security, assessed by the probability of success of attacks on the blockchain.

 ---